WIS-MICC-CellObservatory/Crypts_SpatialOrganization/README.md

 The macro saves the following output files for each image (eg with name FN) in a subfolder (ResultsSubFolder) under the original folder location:
 - All ROIs (FN_RoiSet.zip)
-- The original image with overlay of the segmented rings (FN_Overlay.tif)
+- The original image with overlay of the segmented crypts (FN_Overlay.tif)
 - Result table with (FN_DistTable.csv) : one line for each crypt with all the calculated values
 - Images of the segmented crypts color-coded by the closest dist (FN_BB_Dist_BBNN1_Flaten.tif), average dist to 3 closest crypts (FN_BB_AvgDist_BBNN3_Flaten.tif),
   number of neighbor within dist (FN_NumNeighbWithinDist_Flatten.tif)